European Traveler

 Morning tickets still seem to sell out fastest with late afternoon, and especially evening tickets more commonly available, which on its own should indicate that a visit later in the day will be a more pleasant experience.

-The average visit to the Anne Frank Huis museum in Amsterdam takes around an hour.
+The average visit to the Anne Frank Huis Museum in Amsterdam takes around an hour.

 Don’t buy tickets from resellers — it is not allowed to sell or buy tickets from third parties and such tickets will not be honored.